Mikejo5000/vsts-docs-pr/docs/collaborate/markdown-guidance.md

 Make your text easier to read by breaking it up with paragraphs or line breaks.

-In pull request comments and the wiki, press Enter to insert a line break and begin text on a new line.
+In pull request comment, press Enter to insert a line break and begin text on a new line.

-In a Markdown file or widget, enter two spaces prior to the line break to begin a new paragraph, or enter two line breaks consecutively to begin a new paragraph.
+While in a Markdown file, wiki, or widget, enter two spaces prior to the line break to begin a new paragraph, or enter two line breaks consecutively to begin a new paragraph.

 **Example - pull request comment:**